uPortal-Attic/uportal-app-framework/docs/releasing.md

 ### Update My App Seed

 [My App Seed][my-app-seed] is a template for developers to use when creating new frame apps.
-When cutting a release, be sure to update the [pom.xml][my-app-seed pom] so future adopters can start developing using the latest code.
+When cutting a release, be sure to update the [my-app-seed pom][] so future adopters can start developing using the latest code.

 ### Updating JIRA issues